alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

      * **Handoffs** — the special construct introduced earlier.

 * Keep this **three-layer structure** in mind.
-* This is how we’ll be building up complexity in our lab.
+* This is how we'll be building up complexity in our lab.
-* A lot of coding ahead — let’s get started.
+* A lot of coding ahead — let's get started.